 As you read, you'll notice that Octopus is very R&D heavy - a huge number of people have a technical background or work in a technical role.
 While we're slowly growing other areas, this is a deliberate choice, and we expect we'll remain a very R&D heavy company.

 The Engineering team is led by Mike Noonan, and it's the largest team at Octopus.
-It comprises all of the software engineers who write the code for Octopus Deploy, our UX & design experts, and our quality & test automation engineers.
-The engineering department is currently in Australia only, to keep everyone in the same timezone.
+It comprises all of the software engineers who write the code for Octopus Deploy, and our quality coaches & test automation engineers.
+The engineering department is currently in Australia and New Zealand only, to keep everyone with lots of time zone overlap.

-Those top-level engineering teams are about 8-10 people each, which is typically too many to work on any one thing.
+The engineering group is split into engineering teams of about 7-10 people each, which is typically too many to work on any one thing.
 So they tend to be split up a bit further, typically into teams of 3 or so, with each one having a team leader.
-They're organized internally with funny names and change too frequently to keep up to date in this handbook, and you usually won't need to know what they're called.

-This is actually two teams in one, led by Alex Rolley.
+The support group is led by Alex Rolley.
+Within support, Tina Bamford manages the US and UK teams.
 All up, they're the second-largest group at Octopus.

 The Support side of the team helps our customers when they have problems - by responding to tickets and helping customers to get un-stuck.
 They are experts on Octopus and the kinds of issues customers can experience with it.
 The team is split between the US, UK, and Australia, giving us "follow-the-sun" availability and fast response times.